 Gdansk and the Pomeranian Feast

-Celebrating a family feast in the strange, modern setting of fabled Pomerania, land of my ancestors.
+Celebrating a family feast in the strange, modern setting of fabled Pomerania, Poland, land of my ancestors.

 This cod, salted and served with the bones and skin on, is quite close to the traditional basque style of preparation.
 They are known to have salted the fish and then buried it on the Newfoundland coast for preservation.
 Regardless, its creamy and salty flavor go well with a good German beer.